X

 Yes, sir.

-Shyam Sundar Agrawal
+Shyam Sundar Agarwal

-Can you mention which raw materials were prices have reduced
+Can you mention which raw materials were prices have reduced?

-Shyam Sundar Agrawal
+Shyam Sundar Agarwal

 Okay.
-And the product mix was the same or there was any change in the product mix.
+And the product mix was the same or there was any change in the product mix?

-Shyam Sundar Agrawal
+Shyam Sundar Agarwal

 Rohit Mall

-See in our case, usually the domestic market, the branded, it does not work like on an order book.
-It’s mostly stock and sell.
-But yeah, there is definitely interest in the market and we see growing interest with our product expansion as well.
-And for our white label business, usually the order book is, you know, we have projections with some of our customers.
-But largely the order book is three months, three to four months in advance.
-And that is something that we are, you know, starting to see as well.
+See, in our case, usually the domestic market, the branded, it does not work like on an order book, it’s mostly stock and sell.
+But yes, there is definitely interest in the market, and we see growing interest with our product expansion as well.
+And for our white label business, usually, the order book is — we have projections with some of our customers, but largely, the order book is 3 months — 3 to 4 months in advance.
+And that is something that we are starting to see as well.
+And hopefully, it can get better in the future.
+Our take is that the worst is — we are in the worse or worse is behind us, and it should get better.
+So if we are able to post this year with a double-digit or a higher double-digit number, I think we would have done a good job.
+And then the next year definitely should be better than this year.

 Rohit Mall

-8,085 years.
-And for the domestic market,
+INR80 crores, INR85 crores.
+And for the domestic market?

 Rohit Mall